songxt3/GPOPP/Search_DARTS_MRI/README.md

-# GPOPP in DARTS search space for the brain MRI task
+# GPOPP in DARTS-like search space for the brain MRI task

 The codes have been tested on Python 3.6.